 Disney's team of Imagineers has been traveling to New Orleans and Louisiana frequently to research and gather information to make the ride extra special and reflective of the famed city and region.

-"In many ways, Tiana's Bayou Adventure is a love letter to New Orleans," Charita Carter, executive producer of relevancy activations for Walt Disney Imagineering, said in a statement.
+"In many ways, Tiana's Bayou Adventure is a love letter to New Orleans," Charita Carter, executive producer of relevancy activations for Walt Disney Imagineering, said in a statement last year.
 "Like the musical city that inspired this attraction, Tiana's second act is about a community working in harmony to achieve something extraordinary.
 She reminds us of an immutable truth we can all relate to: 'If you do your best each and every day, good things are sure to come your way.'
 And that's a melody we can all sing along to!"

 Previously, the attraction was named Splash Mountain and featured characters from "The Song of the South," a controversial film from 1946 that was criticized for racist and offensive depictions of Black people and misrepresenting the culture of the South in the 1800s.